CopernicaMarketingSoftware/AMQP-CPP/README.md

 }).onNack([]() {

     // the message has _explicitly_ been nack'ed by RabbitMQ (in your application
-    // code you probably want to log handle this to avoid data-loss)
+    // code you probably want to log or handle this to avoid data-loss)

 }).onError([](const char *message) {